-Business simulation games are experiential learning tools that can be used for education or leisure.
+Business simulation games are learning tools that can be used for education or leisure.
 They allow people to run a virtual company and learn by making decisions, analysing results and dealing with consequences.

 What are the benefits of business simulation games?

 Business simulation games allow people to learn by doing.
 Unlike a textbook, a simulation engages and empowers people to make their own business decisions and manage the consequences.